eclipse-archived/ceylon-lang.org/documentation/1.1/tour/sequences.md

 ## Iterables

-An _iterable_ object is an object that produces a stream of values.
+An _iterable_ object, or _stream_, is an object that produces a stream of values.
 Iterable objects satisfy the interface [`Iterable`](#{site.urls.apidoc_1_1}/Iterable.type.html).

 Ceylon provides some syntax sugar for working with iterable objects:

-- the type `Iterable<X,Null>` represents an iterable object that might not produce any values when it is iterated, and may be abbreviated `{X*}`, and
+- the type `Iterable<X,Null>` represents a stream that might not produce any values when it is iterated, and may be abbreviated `{X*}`, and
-- the type `Iterable<X,Nothing>` represents an iterable object that always produces at least one value when it is iterated, and is usually abbreviated `{X+}`.
+- the type `Iterable<X,Nothing>` represents a stream that always produces at least one value when it is iterated, and is usually abbreviated `{X+}`.

 We may construct an instance of `Iterable` using braces:

     {String+} words = { "hello", "world" };
     {String+} moreWords = { "hola", "mundo", *words };

 The prefix `*` is called the _spread operator_.
-It "spreads" the values of an iterable object.
+It "spreads" the values of a stream.
 So `moreWords` produces the values `"hola", "mundo", "hello", "world"` when iterated.

 As we'll see [later](../comprehensions), the braces may even contain a _comprehension_, making them much more powerful than what you see here.